 Link It Up

 Visit this website to read a brief note on how marketing strategies can influence supply and demand of products.

 What Factors Affect Demand?

 We defined demand as the amount of some product a consumer is willing and able to purchase at each price.
 That suggests at least two factors that affect demand.
 Willingness to purchase suggests a desire, based on what economists call tastes and preferences.
-If you neither need nor want something, you will not buy it.
+If you neither need nor want something, you will not buy it, and if you really like something, you will buy more of it than someone who does not share your strong preference for it.
 Ability to purchase suggests that income is important.
 Professors are usually able to afford better housing and transportation than students, because they have more income.
 Prices of related goods can affect demand also.
 If you need a new car, the price of a Honda may affect your demand for a Ford.
 Finally, the size or composition of the population can affect demand.
 The more children a family has, the greater their demand for clothing.
 The more driving-age children a family has, the greater their demand for car insurance, and the less for diapers and baby formula.

 These factors matter for both individual and market demand as a whole.
 Exactly how do these various factors affect demand, and how do we show the effects graphically?
 To answer those questions, we need the ceteris paribus assumption.

 The Ceteris Paribus Assumption